qwertie/home/misc/Atlas-Shrugged-summary.md

 > "Yes.
 And the morning when you offered to work for me as my cook, I was only your track laborer on leave of absence.
 Do you see why I laughed as I did?"

-> She was looking up at his face; hers was a smile of pain, his — of pure gaiety, "John ..."

-> "... all those years ... while the railroad was perishing ... while I was searching for men of intelligence ..."

-> "... while you were combing the country for the inventor of my motor, while you were feeding James Taggart and Wesley Mouch, while you were naming your best achievement after the enemy whom you wanted to destroy." [...]
+> She was looking up at his face; hers was a smile of pain, his — of pure gaiety, "John ... all those years ... while the railroad was perishing ... while I was searching for men of intelligence ..." [...] "... while you were combing the country for the inventor of my motor, while you were feeding James Taggart and Wesley Mouch, while you were naming your best achievement after the enemy whom you wanted to destroy."

+> [...]
 "I was here all those years," he said, "within your reach, inside your own realm, watching your struggle, your loneliness, your longing, watching you in a battle you thought you were fighting for me, a battle in which you were supporting my enemies and taking an endless defeat — I was here, hidden by nothing but an error of your sight [...], waiting for the day when you would see [...], and what I did tonight, I did it with full knowledge that I would pay for it and that my life might have to be the price,"

-> "No ! "
+> "No!"

 > He smiled, nodding.
 "Oh yes.
 You know that you've broken me for once, that I broke the decision I had set for myself — but I did it consciously, knowing [...] since I chose to take what I wanted before it was fully mine, I'll have to pay for it, I have no way of knowing how or when, I know only that if I give in to an enemy, I'll take the consequences. [...]
 My actual enemies are of no danger to me.
 You are.
 You're the only one who can lead them to find me.
 They would never have the capacity to know what I am, but with your help — they will."